Netflix/OpenVPCal/README.md

-* Set the camera as flat as possible to the wall, at a distance where it would be - on average - when shooting.
+* Set the camera as flat as possible to the wall, at a distance where it would be - on average - when shooting on production.
 Note that the distance from the camera and the wall should be so that the intensity of the light read from the wall into the camera doesn’t change anymore if the distance changes.
-Use a light meter to define the best distance or the camera’s false color (see below).
+Use a light meter to define the best distance or the camera’s false colour (see below).
-* Use the first patch to make sure the camera is centered to the wall.
-The square must look like a square and the circle must look like a circle.
+* Use the first patch to make sure the camera is centred on the wall.
+The central grey square has a square and a circle inside to help you understand the perspective.
 * Defocus in order to prevent moire.
 When defocusing, do it towards the camera (closer focus).
-Imagine that you need to focus on an actor that is sitting in front of the wall.
-Defocus should be JUST ENOUGH to make sure that the edge lines of the center square are blurred and blend with the edge of the center square.
+Imagine that you need to focus on an actor who is sitting in front of the wall.
+Defocus should be JUST ENOUGH to make sure that the edge lines of the centre square are blurred and blend with the external edge of the centre square.
 Too little will cause moire, too much might confuse the analysis.

 Example Defocus

 <img src="docs/source/images/image36b.png" alt="image_tooltip" width="20%" height="50%">

-* Record multiple frames for each patch, the suggested amount is 10 each.
-When exporting the patches there is an option to export one frame per patch or multiple frames.
+* Record multiple frames for each patch; the suggested amount is 10 for each.
+When exporting the patches, there is an option to export one frame per patch or multiple frames.
 * Set the camera recording mode to RAW (if possible).
-* Set the camera at the color temperature of choice.
-We suggest setting it to the white point of the LED wall (normally 65000Kelvin) or Auto white-balance the camera towards the center target gray square.
+* Set the camera at the colour temperature of choice.
+We suggest setting it to the white point of the LED wall (normally 65000Kelvin) or Auto white-balance the camera towards the center target grey square.
 This choice is important as it will generate different calibrations.
-For more information about the different use cases see below in the “Calibration Use cases'' section.
+For more information about the different use cases, see below in the “Calibration Use Cases'' section.
 * Set the exposure so that the center square hits 18% of the camera’s sensitivity.
-Use the camera's false color tool or a light meter to set the exposure until the whole square is set to 18% (e.g. the box becomes green on an Alexa, Red or Venice).
-Use the 17% and 19% small patches at the bottom of the frame to make sure your exposure sits “in the middle”, as false colors can have quite of a broad range, relatively speaking.
+Use the camera's false colour tool or a light meter to set the exposure until the whole square is set to 18% (e.g. the box becomes green on an Alexa, Red or Venice).
+Use the 17% and 19% small patches at the bottom of the frame to make sure your exposure sits “in the middle”, as false colours can have quite a broad range, relatively speaking.
 Ideally, use a t-stop that would be used on production.
 Otherwise, a good range is between T2>T5.6.
 ND filters might be required to hit that exposure.
-Preferably do not use shutter angle or camera FPS to adjust the exposure (it might create multiplexing issues).
+Preferably, do not use shutter angle or camera FPS to adjust the exposure (it might create multiplexing issues).
 Get as close as possible to what will be used during production and/or is required for a correct genlock between the camera and the LED wall.
-If the distance between the wall and the camera is correct, moving the camera slightly closer or further away from the wall should not generate a drop/increase in the exposure (the false color should stay consistent).
+If the distance between the wall and the camera is correct, moving the camera slightly closer or further away from the wall should not generate a drop/increase in the exposure (the false colour should stay consistent).

 <img src="docs/source/images/image36.png" alt="image_tooltip" width="20%" height="50%">